motoras/kekbit/README.md

-# KeKBiT
+# KekbiT
 [![Build Status](https://travis-ci.org/motoras/kekbit.svg?branch=master)](https://travis-ci.org/motoras/kekbit)
 ![GitHub](https://img.shields.io/github/license/motoras/kekbit?style=flat-square)
 [![Rust 1.31+](https://img.shields.io/badge/rust-1.31+-informational.svg)](
 https://www.rust-lang.org)

-A set of simple, mean and lean components for working with ultralight persistent data channels in rust.
-Channels could be used for communication, journaling, application state replication, or for data prevalence systems.
+A set of mean and lean components for working with ultralight **persistent data channels** in rust.
+Such channels could be used for communication, transaction journaling, live mirroring of an application state or as a backend for persisting software system images.

+## Basic Concepts

-#### Persistent data channel
+#### Persistent data channels
-* Are a mecahnism to sequentially persist data very fast
+* Are a mechanism to sequentially persist data at a very fast rate
-* They are **writer bound** - it is a writer which creates them and specify the particular structure of a channel such size, maximum record lenght, or writer timeout
+* They are **writer bound** - it is a writer which creates them and specify the particular structure of a channel such size, maximum record length, or timeout
-* Have a fixed size which cannot be changed.
+* They have a fixed predefined capacity which cannot be changed.
-* Once a channel is closed, full or abandoned it will never be used again for writing.
+* Once a channel is closed, full, or abandoned it will never be used again for writing.
-* They are always backed by a file, using a storage filesystem with RAM for the backing store such as tempfs or /dev/shm could provide blazing fast speeds
+* They are backed by a file; using a filesystem with RAM for the backing store such as tempfs or /dev/shm could provide blazing fast speeds

-#### Readers and  Writers
+#### Writers and Readers

-* [`Writer`], a component which writes data into a persitent channel.
-To each channel only one writer should be assigned.
+* Writers are components which push data into a persistent channel.
+For each channel there is only one writer.
-* [`Reader`], the core component which reads from a channel.
-Multiple readers could read at a given time from a channel at their own pace.
-This allows data channel data to be consumend multiple times, or and in paralel by different  readers.
+* Readers are components which poll data from a channel.
+Multiple readers could read at any given time from a channel, at their own pace, so the data available in the channel could be consumend multiple times, and in paralel by various readers.

-## Crates
+## Components
 The main kekbit crate just re-exports components from its subcrates:
-* [`kekbit-core`](kekbit-core) defines theprovides the main queue components.
+* [`kekbit-core`](kekbit-core)  defines the [`Writer`] and [`Reader`] traits together with the [`ShmWriter`] and [`ShmReader`] implementations which provide write and read operations for memory mapped channels.

 ## Usage